JacobWood12/PythonExercises/README.md

 Not projects, just for organisational purposes.
 They're at the root directory.

+### .DS_Store

+No idea.
+Visual Studio Code put it there.
+It's not visible in Visual Studio Code but is on GitHub.
+Occasionally Visual Studio Code changes it and I don't ask questions, I just commit.

 ### .gitignore

 Specifies intentionally untracked files that Git should ignore.
 I just used the GitHub template for Python.